migsalazar/docs-next/src/guide/instance.md

     return { count: 1 }
   },
   created() {
-    // `this` points to the vm instance console.log('count is: ' + this.count) // => "count is: 1"
+    // `this` apunta a la instancia de vm console.log('count is: ' + this.count) // => "count is: 1"
   }
 })